defndaines/kiroku/countries-read.md

-# Countries I’ve Read Books from or about
+# Countries I’ve Read Books from or About

 For several of these countries, I’ve read multiple books, but I’m only listing a most recent or best selection to keep things simple.
 Any country where I’ve